dr-mrsthemonarch/prologixEmulator/README.md

 ## What is this?
 This is my retro style prologix emulator.

 What is a prologix, and why does it need an emulator?
 Well that's a story and a half.
-But basically it is a hardware controller made up by some amazing people to interface with an ancient interface/protocol developed in the neolithic age, called **GBIP**.
+But basically it is a hardware controller made up by some amazing people to interface with an ancient interface/protocol developed in the neolithic age, called **GPIB**.

 This interface is something like i2c.
 It was used extenstively in the past with a lot of scientific devices to talk to computers easily in some unified standard, oddly enough even in 2024 and beyond *many* of these devices still exist, and still use this ancient protocol instead of using more modern fieldbus' like modbus, ethercat, blah blah.